toshitehdev/greenfield-docs/src/guide/concept/transaction-lifecycle.md

 When they receive enough validator votes (2/3+ _precommits_ weighted by voting power), full nodes commit to a new block to be added to the blockchain and finalize the state transitions in the application layer.
 A new state root is generated to serve as a merkle proof for the state transitions.
-The applications use the `Commit` ABCI method inherited from `Baseapp`; it syncs all the state transitions by writing the `deliverState` into the application's internal state.
+Applications use the `Commit` ABCI method inherited from `Baseapp`; it syncs all the state transitions by writing the `deliverState` into the application's internal state.
 As soon as the state changes are committed, `checkState` start afresh from the most recently committed state and `deliverState`